 The less stuff you have to pack when travelling, the better.
-This is why I’ve been doing my darnedest to give up on using shampoo.
+This is why I’d been doing my darnedest to give up on using shampoo.

-I’ve longed to quit using shampoo and conditioner for quite some time.
+I had longed to quit using shampoo and conditioner for quite some time.
 I’ve tried various methods over the last year or so – shampoo bars, making my own (with bicarb soda, or using avocado seed, mixed in with my normal shampoo).

 Having had hardly any results with any of these methods and reading about others having success with water only hair washing, I bit the bullet a month ago and quit washing my hair with shampoo.

 I thought I’d take this opportunity to address the methods I’ve tried in the past and the results I had with each one.

-Lush Shampoo Bars
+Lush and Other Shampoo Bars

 Lush shampoo bars are a product I did consider adding to my arsenal and truth be told, I really wish I could just use them.
 It would have made life much easier.

 There’s a few reasons why I’ve never used Lush’s products on my hair.
 The first is because simply walking into their store is an unpleasant assault on my olfactory senses (too much scent!
 Argh!).